Coronavirus advice for people receiving or beginning cancer treatment

 As you enter your hospital or treatment clinic a nurse may check your temperature, and again assess if you are showing any signs of infection.
 This is to ensure that you are not affected by coronavirus before you start your treatment and to stop the potential spread of infection to other patients and hospital staff.

 Coronavirus infection will continue to be a risk over the next number of months.
 As a result your treatment team may need to discuss with you and your family how best to adjust your treatment plan to balance different treatment options, scans and appointments so as to keep the risk of you contracting the infection as low as possible, while still giving you the best possible care for your stage and type of illness.

-For some patients there may be delays on some routine procedures and scans.
-Where this happens it is to reduce the chances of you being exposed to possible cases of coronavirus in the hospital.
+For some patients there may be delays on some routine procedures and scans in order to reduce the chances of you being exposed to possible cases of coronavirus in the hospital.

 There might also be a recommendation to delay treatment for a period of time.
-While this may cause worry it will only happen where it is safe for the patient, and it will recommence as soon as is safely possible.
+While this may cause worry it should only happen where it is safe for the patient, and it should recommence as soon as is safely possible.

 For some other rare cancers your doctor may suggest that you forgo certain parts of your treatment plan, especially treatments that could compromise your immune system.
 Again, this is intended to balance the need for treatment with the risk of infection.

 These discussions will only impact a minority of cancer patients, and if they are relevant to you your doctor will discuss these in detail with you so that you can arrive at the best decision for your circumstances together.